osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 3. Additional authentication requirements are completed.
 4. Approval is completed if required by policy.
 5. The administrator creates the user accounts.
-6. The privileged role expires or is deactivated.
+6. The privileged role is deactivated or expires.
-7. The activity remains available for auditing.
+7. The administrative activity remains available for auditing.

 The administrator does not need permanent Global Administrator access to perform this task.